friction07/corne-xiao/README.md

 - supports rotary encoder on each half
 - supports nice!view
 - has a power button and JST header for the battery
+- pcb has teardrops

 *You can place either an oled or an encoder due to limited space*

 ***

+### rev2
+Reversible and breakable(5/6 column) pcb based on corne v2 (north facing).

 ### rev1
-Non reversible pcb based on corne v3.
+Non reversible pcb based on corne v3 (south facing).

-### rev2
-Reversible and breakable(5/6 column) pcb based on corne v2.

 ***